Craving a hearty and comforting meal that’s packed with flavor and nutrition? Look no further than these 20 Best Dal Recipes.

 spinach dal served with rice in a white plate

 Spinach Dal, popularly called Dal Palak in India, is a comforting lentil soup with spinach mixed in it for extra nutrition.
 It is so easy to make it in the pressure cooker.
-This healthy and hearty dish can be served as a side dish or a main course with basmati rice or bread.
+This nutritious and hearty dish can be served as a side dish or a main course with basmati rice or bread.

 Get the Dal Palak recipe.